Kingxukai/linux/Documentation/hid/hid-transport.rst

 ==========

 The HID subsystem is designed as a bus.
-Any I/O subsystem may provide HID devices and register them with the HID bus.
+Any I/O subsystem may provide HID devices and register them with the woke HID bus.
 HID core then loads generic device drivers on top of it.
 The transport drivers are responsible for raw data transport and device setup/management.
-HID core is responsible for report-parsing, report interpretation and the user-space API.
-Device specifics and quirks are handled by all layers depending on the quirk.
+HID core is responsible for report-parsing, report interpretation and the woke user-space API.
+Device specifics and quirks are handled by all layers depending on the woke quirk.

 ::